tebrizetayi/CakeShop/README.md

 # CakeShop
 This application is an example of small Pie Shop.The bakery shop sells pies.

 The technical details of the application are:

-1.Unit of Pattern -eeps track of everything you do during a business transaction that can affect the database.
+1. Unit of Pattern -keeps track of everything you do during a business transaction that can affect the database.
 When you're done, it     figures out everything that needs to be done to alter the database as a result of your work.

-2.Repository Pattern
+2. Repository Pattern

-3.Test Units (Microsoft Test Units)
+3. Test Units (Microsoft Test Units)

-4.Moq - For mocking the dependencies.
+4. Moq - For mocking the dependencies.

-5.Entitity Framework Core - Code First Approach 6.DotNet core with ASP Core MVC- Tag Helpers,ViewComponent, ViewModel 7.Automapper
+5. Entitity Framework Core - Code First Approach

+6. DotNet core with ASP Core MVC- Tag Helpers,ViewComponent, ViewModel

-7.Bootstrap
-8.JQuery
+7. Automapper

+8. Bootstrap

+9. JQuery

 The steps to complete the order.